calypr/IDP-Frontend/docs/Configuration/Footer.md

 The `rightSection` contain an array of columns.
 Each column contains an array of rows of footer items.
 Footer items can be:
 * Icon - image file to display
-* Text - text to display
+* Label - text to display
 * Link - link to a page
 * Links - a row of links
 * Section - which allows for rows of columns allowing more complex layouts